 Since 24 February 2022, the EU has adopted a wide range of regulations imposing severe sanctions against Russia and Belarus.
 The regulations are binding acts that apply directly to individuals and companies from the day they are published in the Official Journal of the EU.
 This means that companies, public authorities, private individuals, etc. must comply with the sanctions without the need for separate Danish legislation.
 Violation of the sanctions may result in a fine or imprisonment.

-The European Commission also has several relevant FAQs with useful explanations, which can be found here: Consolidated FAQ
+The European Commission has several relevant FAQs with helpful explanations, which can be found here:

 BAN ON THE USE OF THE RUSSIAN CLASSIFICATION SOCIETY